MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 ### Step 12: Install the marbles chaincode
-To install the marbles chaincode we'll first clone the chaincode repo to our 'register' container, then install the chaincode to the peer. 'exec' back in to the 'register' container and do the following:
+To install the marbles chaincode we'll first clone the chaincode repo to our 'register' container, then install the chaincode to the peer. 'exec' back in to the 'register' container, rerun the export statements from Step 10, and do the following:

 ```bash
 mkdir -p /opt/gopath/src/github.com/hyperledger